-CreateSpace, being a major player in the self-publishing industry has, attracted the attention of many independent authors who wish to build their writing careers.
-Thus, rather than just sit there and wait for mainstream agents and publishers to approve your manuscript, you may engage CreateSpace to have a better shot at self-publishing success.
+CreateSpace and Kindle Direct Publishing (KDP) are now one service.
+As a major player in the self-publishing industry, they have attracted the attention of many independent authors who wish to build their writing careers.
+Thus, rather than just sit there and wait for mainstream agents and publishers to approve your manuscript, you may engage KDP to have a better shot at self-publishing success.

-But CreateSpace has certain paperback formatting requirements which authors need to follow before their manuscripts can be accepted for publishing.
+Here are some of the paperback formatting requirements which authors need to follow before their manuscripts can be accepted for publishing:

-CreateSpace requires that all fonts be embedded before submission for review.
+CreateSpace/KDP requires that all fonts be embedded before submission for review.
 The requirement applies for fonts on the cover and the interior.
-Thus, your paperback formatter should ensure fonts are embedded when converting a word document into eBook, which is mainly a PDF if it’s meant for CreateSpace publishing.
+Thus, your paperback formatter should ensure fonts are embedded when converting a word document into eBook, which is mainly a PDF if it’s meant for KDP publishing.

 Thus, it’s recommended that you undertake font embedding during the conversion process to save time and other resources.
 The good thing is that many eBook conversion applications have an easy-to-use font embedding feature.
 What if you don’t embed the fonts and somehow your manuscript is accepted for publishing?
 One thing is sure for unembedded fonts; these don’t appear as anticipated in the printed paperback.
 Besides causing errors during the printing process, the fonts may fail to print at all and send you back to square one.

-Annotations will play a critical role as you develop your content and design it to meet professional standards set by CreateSpace.
+Annotations will play a critical role as you develop your content and design it to meet professional standards set by KDP.
 These could be comments meant to guide your paperback formatter on certain preferences in style or otherwise.
-However, as you’d know, annotations are not meant for printing and that’s why CreateSpace removes them while reviewing your manuscript or in the platform’s Interior Reviewer.
+However, as you’d know, annotations are not meant for printing and that’s why KDP removes them while reviewing your manuscript or in the platform’s Interior Reviewer.

 The problem is that annotations do contribute to the appearance of the text or images, meaning that removing them might have a bearing on how your printed book appears finally.
 For that reason, you should ensure all content of your book is placed within the Safe Zone so that no drastic changes may seem to happen once your book is reviewed.

-The Fast Fingers book formatting and layout services, who have helped many aspiring writers fulfill their dreams, can give you all help you need with interior book design.
+The Fast Fingers book formatting services, who have helped many aspiring writers fulfill their dreams, can give you all help you need with interior book design.